vardhan-cr/mojo/mojo/devtools/common/README.md

 Devtools offers the following tools:

- - `mojo_run` - universal shell runner
+ - `mojo_run` - shell runner
- - `mojo_debug` - supports interactive tracing and debugging of a running mojo shell
+ - `mojo_test` - apptest runner
- - `remote_adb_setup` - configures adb on a remote machine to communicate with a device attached to the local machine
+ - `mojo_debug` - debugger supporting interactive tracing and debugging of a running mojo shell

-and a Python scripting library designed for being embedded (`devtoolslib`).
+Additionally, `remote_adb_setup` script helps to configure adb on a remote machine to communicate with a device attached to a local machine, forwarding the ports used by `mojo_run`.

 ### Debugger